CopernicaMarketingSoftware/Documentation/SMTPeter/rest/send.md

 ## Enabling inline CSS using the REST API

 If you use the REST API to send emails through SMTPeter, you either submit plain HTTP POST variables, or JSON documents.
-If you set the "inlinecss" parameter in these POST variables or in the JSON input to "true", you tell SMTPeter to enable the inlinizer.
+If you set the "inlinizecss" parameter in these POST variables or in the JSON input to "true", you tell SMTPeter to enable the inlinizer.